 Survival Lesson #2: Have a Bug Out Bag Packed

 A Bug Out Bag isn’t just for people living in war-torn countries like Syria.
 A disaster could strike at any moment, forcing you to flee.
-Read what to pack in your Bug Out Bag here.
+Read about Bug Out Bag essentials.

 Survival Lesson #3: Bring a Map